White Rose: Reactions in Germany and abroad during World War II

 On 18 April 1943, The New York Times mentioned the student opposition in Munich.
 The paper also published articles on the first White Rose trials on 29 March 1943 and 25 April 1943.
 Though they did not correctly record all of the information about the resistance, the trials, and the execution, they were the first acknowledgement of the White Rose in the United States.

 On 27 June 1943, the German author and Nobel prize winner Thomas Mann, in his monthly anti-Nazi broadcasts by the BBC called "Deutsche Hörer!" ("German Listeners!") highly praised the White Rose members' courage.
 Soviet Army propaganda issued a leaflet, wrongly attributed by later researchers to the National Committee for a Free Germany, in honour of the White Rose's fight for freedom.

 The text of the sixth leaflet of the White Rose was smuggled out of Germany through Scandinavia to the United Kingdom by the German lawyer and member of the Kreisau Circle, Helmuth James Graf von Moltke.
-In July 1943, copies were dropped over Germany by Allied planes, retitled "The Manifesto of the Students of Munich".
+In summer and fall of 1943, copies were dropped over Germany by Allied planes, retitled "The Manifesto of the Students of Munich".
 Thus, the activities of the White Rose became widely known in World War II Germany, but, like other attempts at resistance, did not succeed in provoking widespread active opposition against the totalitarian regime within the German population.
 However, it continued to be an important inspiration for acts of individual or small-scale resistance throughout the final years of the war.